 - ORBERA™ Gastric Balloon: This relatively simple, nonsurgical procedure places a temporary balloon in the stomach.
 It is then filled with saline to help limit the amount of food you eat.
 After six months, the balloon is removed, after which you’ll continue to receive dietary and lifestyle support.

 - SIPS: SIPS (Stomach Intestinal Pylorus Sparing) surgery is a hybrid approach using key components of the gastric sleeve and gastric bypass procedures.
 A gastric sleeve is created and the small bowel is rerouted using a single loop anastomosis.
 In this technique, the pylorus remains intact, which is an important part of digestion, vitamin and mineral absorption.
-Watch the video to hear Dr. Farrell discuss the SIPS procedure.

 Which Procedure is Right for You?